graciellehigino/ms_range_interactions/manuscript.md

 none of its preys occur inside its IUCN range.
 We believe, therefore, that the validation of species distribution based on ecological interaction is a relevant method that can further clarify information shortfalls.

+#### Next steps

+Here we demonstrate how we can detect uncertainty in species distribution data using ecological interactions.
+Knowing where questionable occurrence data is can be crucial in ecological modelling[@Hortal2008UncMea; @Ladle2013MapSpe], and accounting for these errors can improve model outputs by diminishing the error propation [@Draper1995AssPro].
+For instance, we believe this is a way to account for ecological interactions in habitat suitability models without making the models more complex, but making sure (not assuming) that the input data - the species occurrence - actually accounts for ecological interactions.
+It is important to notice, however, that the quality and usefulness of this method is highly correlated with the amount and quality of data available about species' occurrences **and** interactions.
+In our case, one predator (*Canis aureus*) would be completely excluded of its original range probably because of a taxonomic mismatch between datasets.
+Hence, this method can be useful when the study group is well known, and the growing availability of data will certainly improve the its applicability.

+With this paper we hope to add to the collective effort to decode the encrypted message that is the occurrence of a species in space and time.
+A promising venue that adds to our method is the prediction of networks and interactions in large scale [REFS], for they can add valuable information about ecological interactions where they are missing.
+Additionally, in order to achieve a robust modelling framework towards actual species distribution models we should invest on efforts to collect and combine open data on species occurrence and interactions, especially because we may have been losing ecological interactions at least as fast as we are losing biodiversity [@Parejo2016InfMis].

 ## Acknowledgements